 Linear Receptive Field Model Fit: We fit the linear receptive field model using a simulation approach, so that we can incorporate a model of the early visual system into the computations, and so that we handle accurately the truncation of the Gaussian model of natural surface reflectances.

 The model of early visual system to the image database was estimated as described in (Singh et al., 2018).
 The model incorporated typical optical blurring, axial chromatic aberration (Marimont & Wandell, 1994), and spatial sampling of the long (L), middle (M) and short (S) wavelength- sensitive cones (Brainard, 2015).
 The L:M:S cone ratio in the cone mosaic was chosen to be 0.6:0.3:0.1 (1523 L cones, 801 M cones, 277 S cones).
-The CIE physiological standard was used to get the spectral sensitivities of the cones.
+The CIE physiological standard [ref] was used to get the spectral sensitivities of the cones.
 The response of the cones was calculated as the number of photopigment isomerizations in 100ms, including the Poisson nature of the isomerization (Hecht, Shlaer, & Pirenne, 1942).
 The model was implemented using the software infrastructure provided by ISETBio (https://isetbio.org).
 The cone responses were demosaiced using linear interpolation to get the response of each cone class over the entire image.
 Further, the response of each cone class was normalized by the summed (over wavelength) quantal efficiency of the corresponding cone class to make the magnitude of the three cone classes similar to each other.

 The dot product of the cone response image was taken with a center-surround linear receptive field.
 The receptive field was square in shape and its size was equal to the size of cone response images.
 The center of the receptive was a circle of radius the size of the image of the target object.
 The central region was taken to have spatially uniform positive sensitivity, while the surround was taken to have spatially uniform negative sensitivity.
 Each point in the central region had sensitivity vc=1, and each region of the surround had sensitivity vs, which was a parameter of the model.
 The RF was copied three times; one each for the L, M and S cone response images.
 The mean RF response was estimated as the sum total of the dot product of the RF with the L, M and S cone response images.
 Gaussian noise (representing noise in the decision-making process) with zero mean was added to the resulting dot product.
 The variance of the decision noise (σri) and the value of the RF surround (vs) were the two parameters of the model.